Natalya Ustymenko

 Determine your ideal client based on their age, gender, job, hobbies, interests, and possible pain points.
 When you know your target audience, you can create more effective and relevant marketing messages that resonate with them and ultimately improve the overall effectiveness and ROI of your marketing campaigns.

 In addition, identifying your target audience allows you to focus your marketing resources on the most promising and profitable segments rather than wasting time and money on audience segments that are less likely to convert.
+Whether you have a multi vendor marketplace platform or provide B2B SaaS services, this is a crucial step.

 Automation in database marketing refers to using technology to automate repetitive, time-consuming tasks related to managing customer data, creating and sending push notifications, and tracking and analyzing results.
 Automation helps to increase efficiency, reduce manual effort, and provide more accurate and up-to-date data.
 By automating repetitive tasks, marketers can focus on high-level strategy and creative content while still being able to analyze and act on customer data in real-time.